CSC1992/Time-Series-Forecasting/README.md

     "C"
 )
  ```
-I used also field parameters to give the liberty to the user to choice the optimal point for the classification.
+Field parameters are also used to allow users to choose the optimal threshold for classification.